WalaaAlshaikh/ComicToon/README.md

 link to Figma [Figma Wireframe](https://www.figma.com/file/ImjWEZmgzFlljOfWqHUWb9/ComicToon?node-id=0%3A1)

-- As a user,I want to see the pictures in my location so that I can see the places near me.
+- As a user,I want to display the comics so that I get to know classic comics

-- As a user, I would like to be able to choose any location on the map so that I can the picture  in that location.

-- As a user I want to see the details of each image so that I can see additional information about it (such as title and date taken)  .
+- As a user I want to see the details of each comic so that I can see additional information about it (such as description of the comic, publisher , publish date ..etc)  .

-- As a user I want to share images so that I can sent it to other people.
+- As a user I want to mark my favourite comic so that I can get back to them easily.
+-
+- As a user I would like to be able to add/ edit my personal review for my favourite comic so that I write down my personal opinion and thoughts.

+- As a user I would like to be able to delete the comics that I marked so that I can remove the one that no longer see it a favourite.

+-

 -------------------------------------------------------------------------
 ## Installation: